H-Daoud/ML-Twitter-Finance-Project-Hassaan-Daoud-2024-2025/README.md

 Sentiment Analysis: Use contextual sentiment analysis to handle ambiguous or context-dependent language (e.g., sarcasm, irony).

 **Project Architecture**
-The project uses a mix of GCP services, BigQuery, GCP storage, and Python libraries to achieve robust data analysis and visualization, more info. about directory structure: see architecture diagram file in GitHub files.
+The project uses a mix of GCP services, GCP storage, and Python libraries to achieve robust data analysis and visualization, more info. about directory structure: see architecture diagram file in GitHub files.

 **Below is an overview of the architecture:**
 Data Source: Kaggle, Twitter/X API.
 Data Processing: GCP Linux VM, Python scripts, and NLP models.
-Data Storage: Google BigQuery and Google Cloud Storage.
+Data Storage: Google Cloud Storage.
 Visualization: Power BI and Google Data Studio.
 Deployment: GitHub, with CI/CD pipeline via GitHub Actions.
 Privacy & Compliance: GDPR-compliant data handling.